Jean-Jacques Olier: Society of Saint-Sulpice

 In 1645, Olier founded the Society of St. Sulpice, which established seminaries throughout France that became known for their moral and academic teaching.
 During the period of the Fronde (1648–1653), the civil war which reduced Paris to widespread misery and famine, Olier supported hundreds of families and provided many with clothing and shelter.
 None were refused.
 The poor were cared for according to methods of relief inspired by the practical genius of Vincent de Paul.
 His rules of relief, adapted in other parishes, became the accepted methods and are still followed at St. Sulpice.

 At times, as many as 60 to 80 priests were ministering together in the parish, of whom the most illustrious, a little after Olier's time, was the Abbé Fénelon, later Archbishop of Cambrai.
 This was one of the best effects of Olier's work, for it sent trained, enlightened, zealous priests into all parts of France, and later beyond.

 Orphans, very numerous during the war, were placed in good parishes, and a house of refuge established for orphan girls.
 A home was open to shelter and reform the many women rescued from prostitution, and another for young girls exposed to that danger.
 Many free schools for poor girls were founded by Olier, and he laboured also at the reform of the teachers in boys' schools, not, however, with great success.

 Olier perceived that the reform of boys' schools could be accomplished only through a religious community; which in fact came about after his death through the work of Jean-Baptiste de la Salle, a former pupil of St. Sulpice.
 Free legal aid was provided for the poor.
 He also gathered under one roof the nuns from many different communities and Orders who had been driven out of their monasteries in the countryside and had fled to Paris for refuge.
-He cared for them untill the close of the war.
+He cared for them until the end of the war.
 In the end, there was no misery among the people, spiritual or corporal, for which the pastor did not seek a remedy.

 Olier led the movement against duelling, formed a society for its suppression, and enlisted the active aid of military men of renown, including the marshals of France and some famous duellists.
 He converted many of noble and royal blood, both men and women.
 He worked to overcome the common idea that Christian perfection was only for priests and religious orders, and inspired many to the practices of a devout life, including daily meditation, spiritual reading and other exercises of piety, and to a more exact fulfillment of their duties, whether at the court, in business or at home.